spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 To illustrate how you can use classes in your configuration file, consider the following example:

 If you want to include part-of-speech tags from Stanza, you could add `segment.token:stanza.pos` to the export annotations list.
-This indicates that you want POS tags from Stanza as attributes for the tokens produced by the `segment` module.
+This indicates that you want part-of-speech tags from Stanza as attributes for the tokens produced by the `segment` module.

 ```yaml
 export: